IT STARTS AT THE BEGINNING

 MIXING FOR A MIXED GROUP

 I will work with you to plan a fun and engaging celebration that will feel enjoyable from the very beginning.
 I will get your guests in the mood to dance in an inviting way that will never make them feel emotionally blackmailed.
 I will only play a group dance song(s) if you have approved it and if it will contribute to the success of your celebration.
 I will give you a comprehensive list of MUSIC SUGGESTIONS for your open dancing requests so the music that’s played will reflect your style, preferences, and values.
 I will play dancing requests from your guests (assuming they are not on your “do not play” list) to create more fun involvement.
-And if you schedule an appointment to consider my services, I will give you a complimentary signed copy of my book to help you create a celebration that your friends and family will be referring to for years to come as “The Best Wedding Reception…Ever!”
+And if you secure my services for your upcoming wedding celebration, I will give you a complimentary signed copy of my book to help you create a celebration that your friends and family will be referring to for years to come as “The Best Wedding Reception…Ever!”